ibm-cloud-docs/cloud-activity-tracker/how-to/manage-events-ui/viewing_events.md

 ## Viewing space events
 {: #space_events}

-You can view events in an {{site.data.keyword.cloudaccesstrailshort}} space domain through the {{site.data.keyword.cloudaccesstrailshort}} UI or through Kibana.
+You can view events in an {{site.data.keyword.cloudaccesstrailshort}} space domain through the {{site.data.keyword.cloudaccesstrailshort}} UI.
+If you have a premium plan, you can also see events through Kibana.

-An **account owner** has permissions to view events in an {{site.data.keyword.cloudaccesstrailshort}} space domain through the {{site.data.keyword.cloudaccesstrailshort}} UI or through Kibana.
+An **account owner** has permissions to view events for any {{site.data.keyword.cloudaccesstrailshort}} space domain.

-As a **member in an account**, you must have *developer* role in the space where {{site.data.keyword.cloudaccesstrailshort}} is provisioned and you want to see events.
+As a **member in an account**, you must have *developer* role in the space where {{site.data.keyword.cloudaccesstrailshort}} is provisioned to see events.